jawilson0502/rekollect/README.md

 This has been tested with Debian 9 and Ubuntu 16.04 LTS with Python 3

 ## Install Instructions
 Rekollect requires Python 3 and is best run in a virtual environment.
 Rekollect also requires rekall-profiles to be downloaded locally to be referenced.
 Make sure to edit your `rekollect/web_rekollect/config.yaml` to be appropriate from your environment.
+Postgresql will also need to be configured to allow password logins.

 Dependencies:
 ```